eddedd88/fullstrapp/README.md

 ### Extends *create-react-app*, and adds the following:
 - Material UI + Icons
-- Flow (currently ignores node_modules)
+- Flow
 - prettier-standard
 - Husky + lint-staged
 - CircleCI*
 - Firebase hosting*
 - Netlify hosting + CD*
 - codecov*
-- Dependabot*
 - graphcool*
 - auth0*
 - Issue templates
 - React templates (Atom)
-- Branch guidelines
+- Workflow guideline
 - Commit guidelines

 \* Requires extra steps to setup

-## Launch an app within a day at no cost
+## Launch a production PWA for every platform within a day
 The main goal of the project is to be able launch a product in very little time, without compromising on scalability and quality.

 ### We achieve this is by doing the following:
 - creating a mobile first Progressive Web App (PWA) to target many environments
-- using lots of tools to advance the MVP as further as possible with the least amount of work:
+- using tools to advance the MVP as further as possible with the least amount of work:
   - react
   - material-ui and material-ui-icons
 - automating as many things as possible: formatting, tests, and deploys